xericguzman/bs-paint/README.md

 * `querySelectorAll` to grab all elements that match a certain selector
 * `addEventListener` to give an element a function it should run on click
-* `for of` loops (or `.forEach`!) to give each element in a list its listener
+* `for of` loops (or `.forEach`?!) to give each element in a list its listener
 * `classList` and [its many awesome methods](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList#Methods).
 4 out of 5 DOM manipulators recommend this tool.
 There are examples there, but do some research for an article specific to whatever method you want to use!

 ### Hints

 * The current color of every single element is its second class.
 That means it has a specific index.
-We can easily find out what the color of the paintbrush is when we need to apply it to a square using this information.
+We can easily find out what the color the paintbrush currently is using this information.
 * We can use `.add` and `.remove` and `.toggle`, but the cleanest solution will involve `.replace`.
 Think about what the old class is on the element you wish to change, and what class you'd like to `.replace` it with.
 Check the docs in the above section for how to use it if you're unsure!